nickmhankins/my-dev-vm/readme.md

 # Building

-## Packer
+## Make
-The Packer definition files are split into 3 parts and chained together to speed up iteration and testing if you just want to add new applications or create a fresh Vagrant box instead of having to redownload and update the entire VM.
+The Packer build files are split into 3 parts and chained together to allow for quicker iteration if you just want to add new applications or create a fresh Vagrant box instead of having to redownload and update the entire VM base image.

-**Packer Build Steps:**
+**Packer Build File steps:**

 1. **Base image**
    - Download the Centos 7.5 ISO, apply updates, create users, install Puppet